 - Mobile device management allows you to configure and manage your devices.
 Through MDM, you can: - Wirelessly distribute and manage apps according to your enterprise security policies. - Manage and schedule iOS and iPadOS updates. - Allow for an efficient sign-in experience with extensions that support SSO workflows.
-Vendors that support this functionality include Jamf and VMware. - Apple Business Manager and Apple School Manager are simple web-based portals that help IT administrators enrol devices for automatic setup with MDM, purchase apps and books, and distribute custom apps within your organization.
+Vendors that support this functionality include Jamf, Intune, and VMware. - Wirelessly initiate a fully automated erasure and reconfiguration of your device. - Apple Business Manager and Apple School Manager are simple web-based portals that help IT administrators enroll devices for automatic setup with MDM, purchase apps and books, and distribute custom apps within your organization. - In iOS 17, Managed Apple IDs get access to additional iCloud services. iCloud Keychain enables passwordless authentication with passkeys.
+A new declarative configuration allows an MDM solution to deploy organizational passkeys, helping IT admins ensure that organizational passkeys can be used only on devices approved by the organization.